realJeremySun/first-web-game-lb4/blog/2019-04-16-building-an-online-game-with-loopback-4-pt1.md

 ### Repository

-The repository is like a translator between the database and API operations.
-One of its jobs is to act like database injecter and extracter: when you call some APIs, repository will help you inject data into database or extract data from database.
+The repository is like a connecter between the datasource and models.
+One of its jobs is to act like database injecter and extracter: when you want to create or fetch an entity of a model, repository will help you inject data into database or extract data from database.

 Run `lb4 repository` in your project root.